kelsjon3/StableQueue/docs/IMPROVEMENTS-2024-05-15.md

 This document outlines significant improvements made to the MobileSD application on May 15, 2024, focusing on fixing several critical issues:

+1. **Progress Bar Enhancement**: Resolved issues with the progress bar not showing incremental updates (only jumping from 0% to 100%).
-1. **Duplicate Images Issue**: Fixed the problem where multiple copies of the same image were being saved and displayed in the gallery (8 images for 2 prompts, with 4 duplicates per prompt).
+2. **Duplicate Images Issue**: Fixed the problem where multiple copies of the same image were being saved and displayed in the gallery.
-2. **Progress Bar Issues**: Resolved issues with the progress bar not showing incremental updates (only jumping from 0% to 100%).
 3. **Database Constraint Errors**: Fixed "CHECK constraint failed: status IN..." errors by removing custom status fields.
-4. **Job Status Tracking**: Enhanced monitoring to better track job state throughout the generation process.
+4. **Schema Compatibility**: Added backward compatibility for database schema changes.

 ## Technical Details of Fixes

+### 1. Progress Bar Enhancement ✅

+The progress bar now shows proper incremental updates through several mechanisms:

+#### Dual-Source Progress Updates
+- **SSE Events**: Process real-time events from Forge's SSE stream
+- **Active Polling**: Added a new polling mechanism that directly queries Forge's `/internal/progress` endpoint
+- **Artificial Updates**: For UI responsiveness, gradual artificial updates when no progress data is received

+#### Status
+- **Working**: Smooth incremental progress from 0% to 100%
+- **Future Work**: Preview image extraction still needs refinement

-### 1. Duplicate Image Prevention
+### 2. Duplicate Image Prevention ✅

 - Added state tracking with `hasCompletedProcessing` flag to prevent duplicate event processing
 - Implemented image de-duplication using a set of unique image paths